 Common sage, or Salvia officinalis, is one of the most commonly cultivated herbs in the world.
 Its culinary uses are limitless, adding savoury notes to sweet dishes, as well as rounding the flavour of savoury sauces.

-Salvias are widely cultivated beyond Salvia officinalis, but the common sage we know and love is a selected group of cultivars in the Salvia officinalis genus.
+Salvias are widely cultivated beyond Salvia officinalis, but the common sage we know and love is a selected group of cultivars in the Salvia genus.
 Thankfully, once you know how to grow one salvia, the rest fall into place pretty neatly.

 Common Sage’s Natural Habitat